thousmile/go_emqx_exhook/README.md

 rabbitmqStreamConfig:
   addresses:
     - rabbitmq-stream://guest:guest@127.0.0.1:5552
-  # if it does not exist, create
+  # If it does not exist, create it automatically
   streamName: emqx_exhook
   # number of senders
   maxProducersPerClient: 2